Streator, Illinois: Coal

 Coal production in LaSalle County and Illinois peaked in the 1910s.
-Wyoming's Powder River Basin coal reserves, which contain a much lower sulphur content, were discovered in 1889, with full scale mining beginning in the 1920s.
+Wyoming's Powder River Basin coal reserves, which contain a much lower sulfur content, were discovered in 1889, with full scale mining beginning in the 1920s.

 Glass manufacturing

-Glassmaking and, more specifically, glass blowing was a highly skilled craft.
+Glassmaking and, more specifically, glass blowing, is a highly-skilled craft.
 Most of America's glassblowers came from Europe, or were trained there.
-Many of Streator's immigrant coal miners were trained in glass blowing.
-High-grade silica, the main ingredient in glass was in abundance in the Streator region and nearby Ottawa.
+Many of Streator's immigrant coal miners were trained in glassblowing.
+High-grade silica, the main ingredient in glass, was in abundance in the Streator region and nearby Ottawa.
 The combination of silica, coal to fire the furnaces and skilled craftsmen were a perfect match for Streator's second major industry which began in 1887 with the Streator Bottle and Glass Company.
-Other companies like Thatcher Glass Manufacturing Corp (later Anchor Glass Containers) which began manufacturing milk bottles in 1909, the American Bottle Company in 1905, the Streator Cathedral Glass Company in 1890, Owens-Illinois and others soon followed.
+Other companies like Thatcher Glass Manufacturing Corp (later Anchor Glass Containers), which began manufacturing milk bottles in 1909, the American Bottle Company in 1905, the Streator Cathedral Glass Company in 1890, Owens-Illinois and others soon followed.
 Through the 20th century Streator was known as the "Glass Container Capital of the World."